Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-08 00:26:17
+Last Updated: 2025-09-09 00:25:02

-The sweetness of life lies in dispensing with formalities.
+We have not invaded anyone.
+We have not conquered anyone.
+We have not grabbed their land, their culture, their history and tried to enforce our way of life on them.

-By Muhammad Ali
+By Abdul Kalam